Karna98/GSoC-2020-Report/README.md

       - *Issue/s:*

-         Modifying search results page based on the Search Settings set for filters and results per page.
+         To modify the search results page based on the Search Settings set for filters and results per page.

       <center>